It began yesterday morning, with a Twitter observation by

 "We were watching the puddle ourselves and laughing at all the people trying to get around it.
 Then someone came up with the idea of putting it on Periscope, something we've been playing around with recently,” said Richard Rippon, Drummond Central social media manager.

 "It's just car crash TV,” added Drummond creative head Gareth Wood.
-“You don't know why you're watching it but you can't pull yourself away.
+“You don't know why you're watching it but you can't pull yourself away.”

 For 2015, Periscope (which we have covered previously) was voted the Apple App Store App of the Year.
-Last October, the company revealed that it would be launching on Apple TV.
+Last October, the company revealed that it would

-In a Huffington Post editorial, writer Danielle James describes the app as “the new TV,” emphasizing its ability to create and establish communities.
+writer Danielle James describes the app as “the new TV,” emphasizing its

-“TV is something that has happened in the past, something that has been prepared in advance.
-Periscope is life, real things, real places, with real people,” James writes.
+that has been prepared in advance.
+Periscope is life, real things, real places,

 When something that seems so minor, like a puddle on the Internet, has the power to attract an average viewership that is higher than television networks, it’s a cause for pause.